PPMESSAGE/ppcom-android-sdk/PPComDemo/sdk/README.md

 ### UnackedMessagesLoader

 `UnackedMessagesLoader` will try get all unacked messages, and then convert them to WebSocket message style.
+So you must add at least one `INotification.OnNotificationEvent` listener to `Notification`, so you can receive these unacked messages.

 ```java
 UnackedMessagesLoader unackedMessagesLoader = new UnackedMessagesLoader(messageSDK);